0xzoowa/hack-assembler/README.md

 # hack-assembler

-# Precursor: The Hack Computer - Core Components, System Integration, ISA, and Assembly
+# The Hack Computer: From Basic Components to Program Execution (Assembly)

 ## Table of Contents